 It’s a rare occurrence that a day goes by without reports emanating about the challenges being faced by the NHS.
 Whether it’s budgetary cuts, staff retention crises, facility closures or just the sheer weight of demand from a population fortunate to be living longer, there is a sense of a cherished institution in need of a little TLC itself.

 Given that overwhelming challenge and the literal life and death consequences of their actions, healthcare workers can become incredibly frustrated when the appropriate tools are not in place to help them do their jobs to the best of their ability and often to look to find their own solution.
 One of the most important aspects of the successful provision of healthcare is fast, unobstructed communications between the numerous individuals responsible for delivering the multitudinous aspects of the patients’ care.
-This can be complicated by case load as well as colleagues spread over multiple sites.
+This can be complicated by caseload as well as colleagues spread over multiple sites.
 However, it’s a telling indicator of the current state of communications apparatus within the NHS that no other organisation purchased more fax machines last year.

 Faced with such hurdles, healthcare workers do what most people would do – they develop their own processes to work around the challenge.
 They know that lives are jeopardised by not being able to communicate as quickly and easily as they could.
-So, they consider their own experiences and , they start introducing rogue apps like WhatsApp and Snapchat into the workplace.
+So, they consider their own experiences and, they start introducing rogue apps like WhatsApp and Snapchat into the workplace.
 Information starts flowing, files are shared, patients receive a better level of care.
 Sounds great.
 On the face of it is, but it threatens to undermine some of the key tenets of the patient/doctor relationship, most notably confidentiality and trust.
 This week an article in The Times informed us that the NHS had disciplined 1200 staff members due to misuse of social media sites and chat apps, and as a result 65 NHS staff have lost their jobs, highlighting that unauthorised communication tools in the workplace can play a large part in damaging an organisations brand, not to mention putting patient data and safety at risk.

 Using apps like those above instantly takes critically sensitive patient data and moves it into the enterprise domain.
 If you are discussing what time to meet in the pub with a group of friends it matters not a jot that the content of the conversation is being bounced around servers in the geographies of the platform’s choice.
 Everyone in the conversation has given their consent for their information to be shared in this way.
 However, when the conversation includes patient data, the subject has not provided consent which represents a massive breach of trust.
 Worst case scenario, a phone is stolen and the app accessed.
 In one scenario, the thief now knows your preferred watering holes.
 In the other scenario, the thief now knows the personal details and HIV status of the patient that was being discussed.
 It doesn’t even need to be a thief, a curious fellow passenger on the commute home has their eye drawn to the flashed-up message on a phone.
 It’s all too easy and the consequences for patient and practitioner are potentially immense.
 It is not just a breach of trust it’s a breach of the law even before the implementation of the tighter GDPR regulations.
 Both individuals and organisations can, and will, be held to account.
 The potential financial and reputational impact of the associated lawsuits should be enough to keep any administrator awake at night.